Places

 Trip Length & Pacing

-- Arrive Tallinn; Old Town orientation, Town Hall reflection, and rooftop welcome dinner.
+- Arrive in Tallinn for Old Town orientation, Town Hall reflection, and a rooftop welcome dinner.

 - Tallinn heritage day: Toompea, Alexander Nevsky Cathedral, Seaplane Harbour, and partner meeting.